-BYTE WRITE The byte write operation consists of the MCU sending the WRITE command followed by the word address and data byte.
-The word address for the 25XX256 is a 16-bit value, so two bytes must be transmitted for the entire word address, with the Most Significant Byte sent first.
+BYTE WRITE SEQUENCE The byte write operation consists of the MCU sending the Write command, followed by the word address and the data byte.
+The word address for the 25XX080A is a 16-bit value, so, two bytes must be transmitted for the entire word address, with the Most Significant Byte (MSB) sent first.
 Note that the WREN command is not illustrated in this section but is still required to initiate the operation.
-Figure 4 shows the sequence MSB address (00), LSB address (20h) and the first written byte (6Fh).
+Figure 5 shows the following sequence: Write command (0x02), MSB address (0x00), LSB address (0x1C) and the first written byte (0x30 = 0).
+FIGURE 5: BYTE WRITE COMMAND, ADDRESS AND DATA

-FIGURE 4: WRITE COMMAND AND WORD ADDRESS DATA POLLING (RDSR - CHECK FOR WIP SET) After the MCU issues a WRITE command, it reads the STATUS register to check if the internal write cycle has been initiated.
-The STATUS register can be continuously monitored to look for the end of the write cycle.
-When the write operation has ended, the MCU selects the serial EEPROM and sends the Read STATUS Register command (RDSR) ('00000101' or 0x05), as shown in Figure 5.
-The STATUS register is then shifted out on the Serial Out (SO) pin, resulting in a value of '00000011' or 0x03, also shown in Figure 5.
+RDSR - CHECK FOR WIP SET After the MCU issues a Write command, the STATUS register may be read to check if the internal write cycle has been initiated, and it can be continuously monitored to look for the end of the write cycle.
+The MCU selects the serial EEPROM and sends the Read STATUS Register command (RDSR) ('00000101' or 0x05), as shown in Figure 6.
+The STATUS register is then shifted out on the Serial Out (SO) pin, resulting in a value of '00000011' or 0x03, also shown in Figure 6.
 Both the WEL bit (bit 1) and the WIP bit (bit 0) are set ('1'), indicating that the write cycle is in progress.
+FIGURE 6: READ STATUS REGISTER TO CHECK FOR WIP BIT SET

-DATA POLLING FINISHED (RDSR - WIP BIT CLEARED) The firmware remains in a continuous loop and the WIP status is evaluated until the WIP bit is cleared ('0').
-Figure 6 shows the RDSR command.
+RDSR - WIP BIT CLEARED The firmware remains in a continuous loop and the WIP status is evaluated until the WIP bit is cleared ('0').
+Figure 7 shows the RDSR command.
 This is followed by a value of 0x00 being shifted out on the SO pin, indicating that the write cycle has finished and the serial EEPROM is ready to receive additional commands.
 The WEL bit is also cleared at the end of a write cycle, which serves as additional protection against unwanted writes.
+FIGURE 7: READ STATUS REGISTER - WIP BIT CLEARED

-BYTE READ The byte read operation can be used to read data from the serial EEPROM.
-The MCU transmits the command byte followed by the word address bytes to the serial EEPROM.
-Figure 7 shows an example of the READ command, followed by the MSB and LSB address bytes, followed by the first read byte.
-After the MCU reads the data byte, the SO line relaxes and goes to a high impedance state.
-FIGURE 7: BYTE READ (COMMAND BYTE, WORD ADDRESS AND FIRST READ BYTE)
+READ BYTE SEQUENCE The byte read operation can be used to read data from the serial EEPROM.
+The MCU transmits the Read command byte (0x03) followed by the word address bytes (MSB = 0x00, LSB = 0x1C) to the serial EEPROM.
+Figure 8 shows an example of the Read command, followed by the MSB and LSB address bytes, and the first read byte (0x30 = 0).
+After the MCU reads the data byte, it will raise up the $\overline{\text{CS}}$ signal in order to end the command.
+FIGURE 8: READ COMMAND, ADDRESS AND DATA